SteaneMurphy/JamesMurphy_T1A3/readme.md

 - [**Link To PEP8 Guide**](https://peps.python.org/pep-0008/)

+## ${\textsf{\color{blue}REFLECTION}}$

+Once production started, it became obvious that there needed to be an intermediate class to hold user account information.
+To prevent repitition, once a user logged into the system, their information was stored locally in an instance of the Account class.

+The user's inventory and currency could easily be looked up, returned and adjusted without having to do expensive file I/O.

+Once a major change happened, the user's account information could be pushed to the accounts.json database, updaitng multiple changes in one function rather than multiple times.

+The singletone patters was particulary useful in this case, each application session acted as an instance for that user.
+Because of this, only one Menu, Verify and Main class were required.

+Moving forward to similar projects, thinking further about how data will be transferred and stored during planning will help highlight data structures and classes not previously realised.

 ## ${\textsf{\color{blue}REFERENCES}}$

 Damnever, 2023, Automatically create 'file-requirements.txt', _StackOverflow_, web log post, 22 June, viewed 10 May 2024,